-Don "Pappy" Nutter, age 84, of Lancaster, OH, passed away on August 7, 2025, at OSU.
-Born on March 22, 1941, in Clarksburg, WV, he was the cherished son of the late Presley and Lectie Nutter.
+Don "Pappy" Nutter, age 84, of Lancaster, OH, passed away on August 7, 2025, at OSU Hospital.
+Born in Clarksburg, WV, he was a cherished son of the late Presley and Lectie Nutter.

 Don had a passion for woodworking and reading, pursuits that brought him great joy.
 Most importantly, he treasured the time spent with his family and friends.
-His greatest pride came from his loving wife, Ruth “Bammy” Nutter, and their children: Jeannie (Richard) Libby and Allen (Beth) Nutter.
-He relished the moments as a grandfather to Jordan Johnson, Colin Libby, Jacob Nutter, and Joshua Nutter, and as a great-grandfather to Julia Johnson, Jamie Johnson, William Libby, and Callihan Libby.
-He was also a proud brother to Marvin (Deborah) Nutter and leaves behind several nieces and nephews who held him dear.
+His greatest pride came from his loving wife, Ruth “Bammy” Nutter, and their children: Jeannie (Richard) Libby of SC, and Allen (Beth) Nutter of RI.
+He relished the moments as grandfather to Jordan Johnson, Colin Libby, Jacob and Joshua Nutter, and as a great-grandfather to Julia and Jamie Johnson, William and Callihan Libby.
+He also leaves behind several nieces, nephews, great-nieces and great-nephews who held him dear.

-Don was preceded in death by his parents and siblings, Orene Sandy, Lois Nutter, Rosalie Davis, and Retta Sharp—each of whom will greet him warmly in eternal rest.
+Don is survived by one brother, Marvin (Deborah) and was preceded in death by his parents and siblings, Orene (Lenard) Sandy, Lois Nutter, Rosalie (Morris) Davis, and Retta (Omer) Sharp—each of whom will greet him warmly in eternal rest.

 The Lancaster community will gather to commemorate Don’s remarkable life.
 A visitation will be held at The Frank E. Smith Funeral Home in Lancaster, located at 405 N Columbus St, on Wednesday, August 13, 2025, from 4 PM to 6 PM, followed by veteran honors by the Lancaster Veteran Burial Detail at 6 PM.